BrianDoce/Cars-Sentiment-Analysis/README.md

 # Summary of Each Car
 To end my sentiment analysis project, I created a word cloud for Toyota and Honda that contains the words that were commonly found in their customer reviews.

+Here is the word cloud for Toyota:
 ![wordcloud toyota](./assets/image-13.png)

+Here is the word cloud for Honda:
 ![wordcloud honda](./assets/image-14.png)